amigazen/unix.lib_sasc/README.md

 - **termcap and terminfo**: A brand new termcap and terminfo implementation built around con-handler, keymap.library and console.device supporting Amiga compatible ANSI escape codes
 - **psockets.lib**: A brand new Amiga port of _psockets_ wrapping _bsdsocket.library_
 - **pthread.lib**: A brand new Amiga native implementation of _pthread_ also including Diego Cassoran's _psem_ semaphores
+- **m99.lib**: A math library adding the C99 functions missing from scm.lib
 - **regex.library**: Updated shared library implementation of Henry Spencer's regex functions made POSIX compatible
 - **Pipes support**: unix.lib dependencies Matt Dillon's _fifo_ and Per Bojsen's _APipe_ are now included directly in the project
 - **Designed for use with _unsui_**: Used as the standard C library for amigazen project's _unsui_ POSIX runtime for Amiga